lumeland/lume.land/docs/overview/why-static-sites.md

 tiers for static sites like Netlify, Vercel, Cloudflare, Kinsta, etc. See [deployment](../advanced/deployment.md) for an extensive list of options.
 And if you decide to self-host your site, there are cheap options for less than
-$5/month in Digital Ocean, Hetzner, etc.
+$5/month on Digital Ocean, Hetzner, etc.

 ### Portability